akshaymarch7/devTinder/homework.md

  - Set the expiry of JWT token and cookies to 7 days
  - Create userSchema method to getJWT()
  - Create UserSchema method to comparepassword(passwordInputByUser)

+ - Explore tinder APIs
+ - Create a list all API you can think of in Dev Tinder
+ - Group multiple routes under repective routers